-- 2.1 Explain the importance of the London Market and why clients may decide to place their business within this market. - 2.2 Examine and explain the main classes of insurance written in the London Market; and describe the losses and liabilities which may give rise to claims under each of the main classes.
+- 2.1 Explain the importance of the London Market and why clients may decide to place their business within this market - 2.2 Examine and explain the main classes of insurance written in the London Market and their main features and describe the losses and liabilities which may give rise to claims under each of the main classes. - 2.3 Describe how underwriters diversify their risks and manage their portfolios.